FREQUENTLY ASKED QUESTIONS

 There is a rebuttable presumption that the amount of child support calculated pursuant to the guidelines is correct.
 Deviations may be permitted as circumstances warrant.
 Some factors that the courts consider in determining support include:

 - The child’s reasonable needs to health, education, and maintenance;

 - The childcare and homemaker contributions of each party;

 - The standard of living;

 - As well as other facts of the case.

-Your children’s well-being and your ability to care for their needs is of paramount importance.
-If you have questions about child support call me and the law firm of SeiferFlatow today at 704-512-0606 to set up a consultation.
+Your children’s well-being and your ability to care for their needs are of paramount importance.
+If you have questions about child support call our family law team at 704-512-0606 to set up a consultation.
 Trust the attorneys at SeiferFlatow to help you achieve your family needs.

 North Carolina allows an award of child support to be modified or vacated at any time.
 Modifying child support is permissible when there is a substantial change in circumstances regarding the child’s needs or the parents’ financial situations.
 The burden to substantiate the change in circumstance in circumstances is on the parent requesting the modification.

 The fact that the child is older or that inflation has occurred is insufficient to support an upward modification of child support.
 On the other hand, a reduction in income or a reduction in the needs of the child may be used to show a substantial change of circumstances.